 Tips for Playing music at a wedding ceremony:

-Prepare: You should prepare a wedding book with music for: the bridesmaids, flower girl, bride, signing, and walk away.
+Prepare: You should prepare a wedding book with music for: the bridesmaids, flower girl or boy, bride, signing, and walk away.
 You’ll be able to use this for years to come.
 I’ll give suggestions on music later in this article.

 Tell the bride and groom what music they want: I know this sounds silly but you should tell them that you have an excellent selection that would be perfect for their wedding.
 If they choose the music then you might have to really work hard to prepare it and be nervous about it.
 It also might be horrible music and when you play it everyone will think you choose it.
 It’s their wedding and up to them but I recommend to steer them in the right direction.
 Just let them know right away that you have some beautiful pieces that work great for walking or the mood of each part of the wedding.
 Traditional music is commonly used for a good reason, it works perfectly!